Deniska1323/BaC/README.md

 Concore restart and you can working normal.

 # Extra option
-You have option:
+0)You have option:
-"make clean" - clean all artifact build, file BaC and testing.
+1)"make clean" - clean all artifact build, file BaC and testing.
-"make test_run" - you open test and can see how many test was passed.
+2)"make test_run" - you open test and can see how many test was passed.